www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/cooperation-and-symbiosis/2023-12-30-make-projekt-advertisable.md

     * [x] Show menu in mobile view.
     * [x] Create a editor with tabs for input and results.
     * [x] Create a console for output messages. -> The console is now shown like the input as a tab in the editor.
     * [ ] Make row and column definition of output table configurable.
+        * [x] Extend problem grammar.
+        * [ ] Create advanced solution rendering function.
+        * [ ] Integration new rendering function into editor.
     * [ ] The default example problem (colloquium problem) should return a timetable. -> This should create an output, that a teacher should understand intuitively.
     * [x] Move documentation to secondary column.
     * [x] Show secondary column of editor by default, but still provide a fullscreen view.